sandrasoi/My-Makers-Journey/WeekTen Serverless CI-CD.md

-<h1>Week10</h1>
+<h1>Week10 Serverless CI-CD</h1>

 <h2>Goals:</h2>

 By the end of the week, the goal is to be able to answer "yes" to the week's primary questions:

-CI-CD

-Can you illustrate your CI-CD pipeline using a diagram?
+- Can you illustrate your CI-CD pipeline using a diagram?
-Can you work as part of a team to build your own CI-CD solution using Jenkins?
+- Can you work as part of a team to build your own CI-CD solution using Jenkins?
-Can you work as part of a team to deploy a static website on AWS using your own CI-CD solution?
+- Can you work as part of a team to deploy a static website on AWS using your own CI-CD solution?
-Can you follow an effective process for learning to use new DevOps tooling and Cloud services?
+- Can you follow an effective process for learning to use new DevOps tooling and Cloud services?
-Serverless

-Can you work as part of a team to add a basic Serverless backend to your website?
+- Can you work as part of a team to add a basic Serverless backend to your website?

 <h3>Monday 6th November</h3>